suf102/Trading-strategy-backtester/README.md

 # Technical Analysis strategy tester

 See Trading_Strategy_Backtester.ipynb
-### Note: This is not an endorsement of technical analysis, rather this is simply an interactive piece to let people see how those strategies would fare with various parameters.
+### Note: This is not an endorsement of technical analysis, this is simply an interactive piece to let people see how those strategies would fare with various parameters.

 ## The strategies